 - Using tongs, turn chicken skin side up and continue to broil for 10 more minutes.

-- Remove the chicken from the heat and let it rest for a few minutes before cutting and serving.
+- Remove the chicken from the heat and let it rest for 5 minutes before cutting and serving.

 Diane Brown is the author of The Seduction Cookbook: Culinary Creations For Lovers